Xanewok/xanewok.github.io/_posts/2017-07-04-workspaces-design-doc.md

 A *workspace* is a set of packages that all share the same *Cargo.lock* and output directory.
 It can also define its own package.
 Workspaces cannot be nested and each member package can have only one direct parent workspace, prioritizing closest one up.

 # Design Proposal/Rationale
-In addition to current, single crate mode, this introduces a separate **workspace mode**.
+In addition to current, single crate mode, this introduces a separate **workspace mode**.<br>
-New behaviour will at first be opt-in, to isolate experimental work and make sure this will not introduce any regression to the current behaviour.
+New behaviour will at first be opt-in, to isolate experimental work and make sure this will not introduce any regression to the current behaviour.<br>
 Initially the priority is to implement actual support for workspaces and lay foundation for easier future improvements.
 This will be done by off-loading all build work to Cargo, specifically workspace discovery, generating dependency graph and coordinating crate compilation with diagnostics.
 Then the prototype will be improved in an incremental manner, providing a good baseline for regression testing.

 ## Settings